Skip to content

 If you decide to move on from X and would like to join another text-focused platform, there are several to consider:

 • Mastodon: Mastodon is a decentralised social media platform made up of independently operated servers, where users have more control over content moderation.
 Its growth has been driven by concerns about privacy, trolling, and transparency on larger platforms.
-The independent servers means it’s more a collection of small communities than an open ‘town square’ style of platform.
+The independent servers mean it’s more a collection of small communities than an open ‘town square’ style of platform.

 In summary

 Leaving X or any other platform is a difficult decision to make, particularly for organisations and individuals who have built up a significant following.
 It’s important to consider where your audience are, the role of the platform in your strategy, and the resources you have available for exploring new channels.
-While X may no longer serve as the cornerstone of your social media presence, it could still be crucial for connecting with your key audiences and stakeholders.
+While a platform may no longer serve as the cornerstone of your social media presence, it could still be crucial for connecting with your key audiences and stakeholders.
 Evaluate the alternatives and consider exploring them with clear strategic aims before making the leap.

 Further support